solariumphp/solarium/docs/queries/update-query/building-an-update-query/add-command.md

-This command commits add documents to the index.
+This command adds documents to the index.
 If a document with the same uniquekey (see Solr schema) already exists it will be overwritten, effectively updating the document.

 You can add multiple documents in a single add command, this is also more efficient than separate add commands.